Carter-75/Macro/README.md

 - **Restarts the 5-second grace period** for the next cycle
 - You regain full control immediately
 - Script continues running in the background and will replay after the next interval

+## Alarm Reminder (Optional)

+- Enable with `-a <minutes>` to play a **1-second, normal-volume beep** on your chosen cadence
+- The reminder timer runs independently of mouse automation, so it will fire even while the script is replaying patterns or waiting for the next interval
+- Set `-a 0` (or omit the flag) to disable the reminder entirely
+- On Windows the script uses `winsound.Beep(1000, 1000)`; on other platforms it emits an ASCII bell followed by a 1-second pause to mimic the same effect

 ## Pattern File